This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 The least expensive book on food preservation is the Ball Blue Book “Guide to Preserving” for around $12.
 The Ball Blue Book includes instructions for three preserving methods: canning, freezing and drying.

-My book, The Home Preserving Bible by Carole Cancler (New York: Alpha Books, 2012, around $20) describes the techniques for eight food preserving methods.
+My book, The Home Preserving Bible by Carole Cancler (New York: Alpha Books, 2012) describes the techniques for eight food preserving methods.
 The Home Preserving Bible also includes more than 300 recipes.
 It is one of the most comprehensive books about food preservation.
 Canning, freezing and drying foods are the most common methods for preserving foods at home today.
 However, other methods may be easier and less expensive, such as fermenting, pickling, curing, sealing, and cellaring.
 Purchase the Home Preserving Bible at Amazon or from booksellers nationwide.